Scholarship Programme for Indigenous and Afro-descendant Students

 Structure

-The sessions will be virtual, free, and open to the public, held on Thursdays in February 2025 from 6:00 PM to 7:30 PM (Spain time).
+The sessions were virtual, free and open to the public, and were held on Thursdays in February 2025 between 18.00 and 19.30 in Spain.

-The seminar series consists of four interactive discussion sessions with renowned experts in the field.
-Each session will address a specific and globally relevant topic, allowing participants to delve into the most prominent concepts, challenges, and developments in this area of law.
+The seminar series consisted of four meetings designed as interactive discussions with renowned experts in the field.
+Each session addressed a specific and current topic of global relevance, allowing participants to delve into the most important concepts, challenges and developments in this branch of law.

 Schedule